MICA-MNI/BrainSpace/docs/pages/getting_started.rst

 And also load the mean connectivity matrix built from a subset of HCP.
-The package only comes with toy matrices resamples using Schaefer (Schaefer et al., 2017) parcellations.
+The package only comes with toy matrices using Schaefer parcellations `(Schaefer et al., 2018) <https://academic.oup.com/cercor/article/28/9/3095/3978804>`_.
+Lets load one of them.

 .. tabs::